If you’re a Christian looking for love, you’ve probably tried online dating or thought about doing it.

 With any type of online dating site, creating an awesome profile is key if you want to attract lots of high-quality matches quickly.

-Years after meeting my wife online, I asked her what made her say hi to me, and she said it was because of my pictures.
+Years after meeting husband online, I asked him what made him say hi to me, and he said it was because of my pictures.

 Having pictures is a no-brainer.

 Don’t forget also adding some recent photos taken within the last year or two – this help gives people an accurate idea of what you look like today instead of five years ago!

 Also, invest time into writing a great bio that accurately reflects who you are as well as what kind of relationship you’re looking for (Long term marriage?).